felipetovarhenao/bell-tutorials/public/markdown/01_helloworld.md

 # Hello, world!

-Welcome to the starting point of learning _bell_, a programming language specifically created for algorithmic music composition.
+Welcome to the starting point of learning _bell_, a programming language for computer-assisted algorithmic music composition.
 As with many programming languages, we’ll begin with a simple _"Hello, world!"_ program.
 This exercise is designed to introduce you to the fundamentals of writing and executing your first piece of _bell_ code.

 ---